samsquire/ideas6/README.md

  2: [[3, 6, 9, 12, 15, 18, 0, 3, 6, 9, 12, 15, 18]]}
 ```

+Runqueue submission can be an inbox that is processed by a thread as usual.

 In assembly, our state machine formulation might need to wait until an event fires occurs so that it can continue.